SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-These are not decisions we will take lightly as they will disrupt our lives in a profound way.
+These are not decisions we will take lightly as they will profoundly disrupt our lives.
 But better to be disrupted than sick or worse.

-We all run tabletop exercises on a daily basis.
+We all run tabletop exercises daily.
 Most are informal “what if” scenarios that bear little weight other than keeping our skills sharp.
 When it comes to a potential national crisis it’s time to get serious.

 I’m not saying that the COVID-19 coronavirus has the potential to be Steven King’s “Captain Trips”.
 I’m also not saying that it’ll pass without affecting anyone in the reading audience.